 - Did I return your voicemail/email/text?
 What did I say?

 Even with the autonomy of Days of the Grief shirts, grief would still direct the unpredictable show of emotional whiplash.
-So it’s necessary for grievers-and those who journey with us-to be authentic, as genuine grief is a sacred hot mess of art.
-Grief often doesn’t make much sense because it’s uncharted territory.
-And being ok with allowing grief to come as it may takes way less energy than pretending to have it all together in public.
+So it’s necessary for grievers-and those who journey with us-to be authentic, as grief is a sacred hot mess of art.
+Grief often doesn’t make sense because it’s uncharted territory.
+And being comfortable allowing grief to come as it may takes way less energy than pretending to have it all together in public.
+Nobody is really all together anyway.
+So let’s save energy.
+Be honest.